 Naureen obtained a graduate degree in health administration at the University of Toronto in 2010.
 During her studies, she completed a practicum at New Heights Community Health Centre and York Community Services.
 Her main project was to evaluate client satisfaction at both centers just prior to their merger.
 A founding member of the operations team at the IMAGINE Clinic, an inter professional student run clinic based out of Queen West Community Health Centre, she had an instrumental role in the design of the clinic flow and processes.
 These experiences have provided her with insight into the needs of marginalized groups in Toronto and the role that community organizations play (and challenges they face) in an effort to address them.
 Naureen also has a background in microbiology laboratory technology and political science.
 Applying the skills and knowledge from both disciplines, she worked abroad with Doctors Without Borders in the Democratic Republic of the Congo in 2007.
 During this time she provided support and education to local staff at hospitals and outreach clinics for the laboratory identification of malaria, tuberculosis and HIV.
 Naureen is currently an infection preventionist at St. Michael’s Hospital where she applies theories of change management, epidemiology, quality improvement and patient safety into practice on a daily basis.

-Richard is a dynamic professional with government and private sector experience.
+Richard has over 15 years of government and private sector experience.
 Richard has a Masters of Public Policy from Simon Fraser University and a Bachelors of Arts in Political Science from the University of Ottawa.
-Currently, Richard is the President of the Wine Council of Ontario, which presents over 100 VQA winery properties across the province of Ontario.
+Currently, Richard is the President of the Ontario Craft Wineries, which presents over 100 VQA winery properties across the province of Ontario.
 Richard brings to the Board professional experience in policy development; government relations and advocacy; stakeholder engagement and outreach; consensus building and non-profit Board Development; as well as strategic communications and issues management support.
 Through his commitment to community, Richard volunteers his time with Journalists for Human Rights and hopes to make a valuable contribution to Unison.